pretix/pretix-docs/docs/guides/pretixPOS/index.md

-You can find a guide on registering a cash register running pretixPOS with the financial authorities in Germany under [cash register](register.md).
+You can find a guide on registering a cash register running pretixPOS with the financial authorities in Germany under [cash register reporting in Germany](register.md).